 In order to work out how to fix the Palestinian – Israeli conflict you have to understand the political reality and to do that you first – and most importantly – have to forget the history.
 When it comes to fixing this conflict, and making the future of the Palestinian and Israeli peoples better, history really doesn’t help.
 It’s not just that history doesn’t matter it’s that looking for solutions by obsessively investigating and thinking about the history is actually a hinderance.
 Thinking too much about history in these sorts of situations of ethnic and national contest for land is usually a big part of the problem.

 When the Jews and the Arabs started fighting over land nothing out of the ordinary happened.
 From the end of WW1 until the end of WW2 the very same sort of conflicts over land, nationality and ethnicity were happening across Europe and throughout the debris of the collapsed Ottoman Empire.
 In every such conflict very deep histories were invoked on both sides to justify whatever land grab, violence or atrocity was unfolding.
 Modern history writing was originally invented largely as a way to construct deep mythological origin histories for what were in fact very new nation states.
 The job of history in nation building was to project the existence of a modern nation state back deep in to the past and thus define its existence as an inevitable fact of the present.
-This process of projecting nations back in time is always invoked when, as there always are, disputes over territory, boundaries, borders and ethnicities.
+This process of projecting nations back in time is always invoked when, as there always are, there are disputes over territory, boundaries, borders and ethnicities.
 Open a map of central and eastern Europe, pick any spot and then try to excavate a deep history that explains why it is inevitable that it is inside its current nation state.
 Then construct another history that shows why it should be another country.
 Surprisingly often both histories will work equally well.

 WW2 largely ‘cleaned up’ the ethnic map of Europe, populations were moved around (and pause for a moment to consider the horrors that ‘moved around’ entailed), or killed in unimaginably large numbers and then the borders were mostly frozen.
 Almost everywhere the resulting postwar national populations were much, much more ethnically homogenous compared to pre-war populations and the post WW2 borders were mostly just accepted.
 Even though one can, for example, easily construct equally valid multiple histories to explain which different countries a city like Lviv (also known as Lwów, Lemberg, and Leopoldstadt) should ‘belong to’, nobody in Europe (other than Putin) wants to open these sorts of cans of worms again.
 Nobody wants more piles of rotting corpses.
 Modern Europe works because of historical forgetting.
 So what if Gdansk within living memory used to be called Danzig and was full of people that spoke German – nobody cares anymore.
 After wading through a sea of blood and bodies by the middle of the 20th century most of Europe, outside of the Kremlin and the Balkans, had learnt the crucial lessons about forgetting history.